Resources for Catechumens

 A catechumen is someone who is being actively prepared for baptism.
 In our liturgical tradition, there is a specific service for this.
 Prior to this, a person is considered an ‘inquirer’.
 The time spent approaching the Church is a valuable time, laying the foundation for the life in Christ, with both prayer in church as community, and instruction in Orthodox theology and practices.

-There are a a number of requirements for catechumens to be received into the Church at Holy Annunciation, including attending services and attending our 16 talks – spanning from August to December, then February to April, each year.
+There are a number of requirements for catechumens to be received into the Church at Holy Annunciation, including attending services and attending our 16 talks (called ‘catechism’) – spanning from August to December, then February to April, each year.

 Resources for Inquirers and Catechumens